-Welcome to the Carnival of Personal Finance #315 where we will be celebrating that in Canada and the U.S. at this time of year there are many long weekends, specifically: Saint-Jean Baptiste Day (in Quebec), Canada Day (in all of Canada) and of course the 4th of July in the U.S..
-What a wonderful time and this year is especially great because all of these holidays fall on a Friday or Monday so bring on the long weekends!!!
+Welcome to the Carnival of Personal Finance 315 where we will be celebrating that in Canada and the U.S. at this time of year there are many long weekends, specifically: Saint-Jean Baptiste Day (in Quebec), Canada Day (in all of Canada) and of course the 4th of July in the U.S. What a wonderful time and this year are especially great because all of these holidays fall on a Friday or Monday so bring on the long weekends!!!

 As Editor I get to choose the submissions for the week that I enjoyed the most, now remember I am not claiming these are the best posts of the week submitted, only that they resonated with me and I enjoyed reading them (for clarity):

 - Mike from Experiglot presents A One Week Guide for Raging Your Way to Personal Finance Success, and says, “One week to master your finances.”